-This December, fill your shelves with an amazing collection of Christmas books for preschoolers.
-These picture books are a great place to start!
+This holiday season, fill your bookshelves with an amazing collection of Christmas books for preschoolers.
+These engaging picture books are a great place to start!

 Whether you’re looking to share a classic from your childhood or you’re looking for something new, this collection of picture books is a great place to begin your book basket.

 Your kids will love reading about the Grinch or Santa along with some of their favorite characters such as Llama Llama or Little Critter.

 Christmas Books for Preschoolers

 Below, I’ve featured just a handful of preschool Christmas books that will help your little ones celebrate the holidays.